 The following instructions are provided to help you understand what to do and what you can expect after receiving a letter.

 Understand the violations - Be sure you understand what the violations are and what must be done to correct them.
-Check our Code Enforcement Case Photos database to see if photographs of the violations at your property are available for viewing online.
-Review the Information Sheets web page for details about violations that may be identified in the letter.
+Review the Information Sheets webpage for details about violations that may be identified in the letter.
 Consider asking questions of your investigator so that you can move forward with repairs quickly and correct the violations prior to the compliance date.
 The direct telephone number for your investigator is printed on the bottom of the letter that you received.

 Study your options - Review the department's Enforcement Steps to be familiar with any options.
 You may be eligible for an extension of time to comply.

 Find out if you qualify for an extension of time - If you find that you need to request an extension of time to correct the violations, contact your investigator immediately.
 Extension requests must be submitted in writing prior to the first compliance date.
 If granted, an extension can only be for 30 days beyond the first compliance date.
 Some violations do not qualify for extensions.

 Report when repairs are complete - Contact your investigator immediately if you have corrected the violations.